seanwhs/Learn-Java-Functional-Programming/README.md

 ## Overview

-This repository contains examples and exercises related to functional programming in Java.
+This repository contains examples and exercises related to my journey in learning java functional programming.
 The code is organized by different topics and concepts, providing a hands-on approach to learning and practicing functional programming principles.

 ## Table of Contents